 Repayment of creditors’ claims

-After submitting of interim liquidation balance sheet, company may start repayment of creditors’ claim.
-Repayment with creditors should be provided in accordance with priority established by law.
-If the company does not have enough property to satisfy all the requirements of creditors, further liquidation can be carried out only via bankruptcy procedure.
+After the delivery of the interim liquidation balance sheet, it is possible to proceed with the repayment of creditors’ claims.
+It is necessary to settle with creditors in the order of the queue established in the legislation.
+If the company does not have enough property to satisfy all creditors’ claims, further liquidation of the legal entity can only be carried out in bankruptcy.

-Liquidation balance sheet and distribution of company assets
+Liquidation balance sheet and distribution of the company’s assets

-After satisfying the creditors’ claims, a liquidation balance sheet must be drawn up that lists the remaining company property.
-It may be distributed among the members after approval of the liquidation balance sheet.
-Upon distribution, an act is drawn up which indicates the property transferred to each member.
-The act must be signed by all company members.
+After satisfying the creditors’ claims, the final liquidation balance sheet is drawn up, where the remaining property of the company is indicated.
+It can be distributed among the participants after the approval of the liquidation balance sheet.
+Based on the results of the distribution, a document is drawn up indicating the property transferred to each participant.
+The act must be signed by all participants of the legal entity.

 Closing of bank accounts

 The liquidation of a legal entity is the termination of its activities, therefore, the established commission closes the company’s bank accounts.
 They can be closed earlier – by the time the liquidation balance sheet is handed over.
 However, in practice, it is not recommended to close a bank account until a reconciliation with the tax authority has been made and all documents and reports have been submitted.

 The following documents are required for the state liquidation of a legal entity:

 - receipt of payment of state duty;

 - documents specified in the Federal Law “On Individual Registration in the compulsory pension Insurance system”.

 If there are no grounds for refusal of registration, then the tax service enters information into the Unified State Register of Legal Entities that the company has ceased its activities.
 This date is considered the date of the official liquidation of the company, after which it is possible to obtain the relevant documents confirming this fact.